-Mr Maximilian Walsh is a director of the Company and a director of Dixon Advisory & Superannuation Services Limited.
+Mr Maximilian Walsh was a director of the Company and a director of Dixon Advisory & Superannuation Services Limited.

+Dixon Advisory & Superannuation Services Limited, a related entity of Walsh & Company Asset Management Pty Limited, is engaged as a broker by the Company.
 As investment broker, Dixon Advisory & Superannuation Services Limited receives brokerage of 0.25% (exclusive of GST), on all transactions undertaken by Australian Governance Masters Index Fund Limited in managing the investment portfolio of the Company.
-During the year, the brokerage paid was \$44,000 (2015: \$29,000), inclusive of GST.
+During the year, the brokerage paid was \$52,000 (2016: \$44,000), inclusive of GST.
 The directors of the Company are satisfied that the brokerage rate is in line with market rates.